tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

 # Model Organization

-This document divides the RSVP model into two modules: the RSVP base and extended.
-Each module covers the configuration, state, notification and RPCs of data.
+This document divides the RSVP model into two modules: base and extended RSVP modules.
+Each module covers configuration, state, notifications and RPCs data.
 The relationship between the different modules is depicted in {{figctrl}}.

 ## RSVP Base YANG Model
-This section describes the RSVP base YANG data model.
-The container “rsvp” is the top level container in this data model.
+The RSVP base YANG data model defines thee container "rsvp"  as the top level container in this data model.
 The presence of this container enables the RSVP protocol functionality.

 Data for such state is contained under the respective "state" sub-container of the intended object (e.g. interface) as shown in {{fig-highlevel}}.